 For true overall health we need a healthy gut.
 Why?
 Because life-force depends on it.

-The gut is home to both good and bad bacteria, and collectively they outnumber the cells in the body by at least 10-1!
+The gut is home to both good and bad bacteria, and collectively they outnumber the cells in the body by an astonishing 10-1 at least!
 Cultivating beneficial gut bacteria is the first line of defense against many serious diseases.

-A leaky gut affects the whole process for every medical condition, be it joint, skin, brain and so on; everything has to do with the gut and specifically the lining which is a mere 1-cell thick, which, as you can appreciate, makes it extremely vulnerable.
+In human health, leaky gut sydrome is the catalyst for just about every chronic condition - autoimmunity, obesity, diabetes, IBS, Crohns, autism, Parkinson’s, chronic fatigue syndrome ... you name it, the list goes on.
+It affects the whole process for every medical condition, be it joint, skin, brain; everything starts with that thin mucosal gut wall lining which is a mere 1-cell thick, so you can appreciate that this makes it extremely vulnerable.

-Research has been carried out on the genetic signature of ancestral microbiota on human fossils, some 8000-yrs old, by looking at ancient poop, as well as fossilized plaque on teeth.
-What researchers found was that the microbiota of those living today is almost identical to those ancestors, yet the diseases of today in this cosmopolitan western world, which didn’t exist historically, is induced by environment, food choices, antibiotics, NSAIDS, all of which threaten the microbiota.
-Life, health, vitality, and a strong immune system, depend completely on the healthy microbiota living within the digestive system.
+Just out of interest, research has been carried out on the genetic signature of ancestral microbiota on human fossils, some 8000-yrs old, by looking at ancient poop, as well as fossilised plaque on teeth.
+What researchers found was that the microbiota of our ancestors is almost identical to us living today, yet the diseases of today in this cosmopolitan western world didn’t exist historically, all having been induced by environment, food choices, antibiotics, NSAIDS, all of which threaten the microbiota.
+Life, health, vitality, and a strong immune system, completely depend on the health and diversity of the gut microbes.

-The modern world is now experiencing an incompatibility between DNA, which until recently has remained relatively stable throughout the course of history, and the microbiota, which has experienced dramatic changes due to modern management and species-inappropriate feed.
+Research is also showing that our modern world is now experiencing an incompatibility between DNA - which until recently has remained relatively stable throughout the course of history - and the microbiome, which has experienced dramatic changes due to modern management and species-inappropriate feed.
+What goes around comes around ...

-We have the right tools right now to improve the equine diet, not just in fibre but in prebiotic fibre which changes the microbiota for the better and nurtures it to flourish.
+We have the right tools right now to improve the equine diet, not just in fibre but in prebiotic fibre (from the cellulose fibre in stemmy hay) which changes the microbiota for the better and nurtures it to flourish.

-It's fundamentally important to Feed The Flora, not just for nurturing the gut but for maintaining the lining of the gut and the blood-brain barrier, to exclude the factors that can threaten brain health.
+It's fundamentally important to Feed The Flora - naturally though, not via inappropriate supplements - not just for nurturing the gut but for maintaining the lining of the gut and the blood-brain barrier, which exclude the factors that can threaten brain health.
 Whatever we do to amplify the good gut bacteria and the various organisms, to increase bacteria diversity to ultimately stabilise the gut lining, will reduce inflammation in the body.

-Now we need to look at another major player, Stress, and how The Effects of Stress negatively affect not only the gut, but immunity as a whole.
+Back to Immunity, and there's another major player, Stress, and how The Effects of Stress not only negatively affect the gut, but immunity as a whole.